xieyuheng/inner/docs/source/_posts/note/computer-science/type-theory/language-implementation-tricks.md

   ```

 - can we just provide enough information in the syntax.
-  for example, use church's typed lambda calculus instead of curry's typed lambda calculus ?
+  for example, use church's typed lambda calculus instead of curry's typed lambda calculus?
-  in church's typed lambda calculus, can we infer all the way down ?
+  in church's typed lambda calculus, can we infer all the way down?
-  is this true for all the rules about constructor ?
+  is this true for all the rules about constructor?

   ``` js
   [infer] ctx, x: A |- e: B